-You say the word Panjagutta and pop comes the visual of two flyovers surrounded by famous Jewelry shops and a place for all other brands before the mall culture hit the city.
+You say the word Panjagutta (also called Punjagutta) and pop come the visual of two flyovers surrounded by famous Jewelry shops and a place for all other brands before the mall culture hit the city.
 It is more like a place that connects two distinct parts of the city.
-North of which is Secunderabad and south of which are the posh hills of the city followed by the Old city.
-When GHAC announced a rock walk on Panjagutta pahad, most of the people reached there to figure out where is the pahad in the middle of that crowded concrete jungle.
-I think some of us even stretched out memories to recall any signs of a pahad being there, and nothing much could be recalled.
+North of which is Secunderabad and south of which are the posh hills of the city followed by the Old City.
+When GHAC announced a rock walk on the Pahad, most of the people reached there to figure out where is the Pahad in the middle of that crowded concrete jungle.
+I think some of us even stretched out memories to recall any signs of a Pahad being there, and nothing much could be recalled.

 But it was right there, not too far from the main road.
 With its amazingly balanced rocks and Masjid and an Ashurkhana on top of it.
 And you would be amazed to know that the place gets its name from this Pahad which has an interesting story engraved on it, literally.

-Apart from being a piece of history, you get an amazing 360 degree view of the city.
-You can see all hills that dot the city.
-The skyscrapers, Birla temple, Hussain Sagar Lake, Old airport and a whole lot of other buildings while the wind blows through your hair.
-It gives a panoramic view of the Gunrock hill, Ammuguda hill and Maula-Ali hill from here.
+Apart from being a piece of history, you get an amazing 360-degree view of the city.
+You can see all the hills that dot the city.
+The skyscrapers, Birla temple, Hussain Sagar Lake, Old airport, and a whole lot of other buildings while the wind blows through your hair.
+It gives a panoramic view of Gunrock hill, Ammuguda hill, and Maula-Ali hill from here.
 You get a feel of the spread of the city and how the buildings stack up against each other to make a city.

 I am still amazed that not many people know about this hidden gem, besides the most traveled road in the city.

 Recommend you read the following travel blog on places to visit in Hyderabad.